Good Dog, Bad Dog: Breaking Down the Labels

 But what does a “good” dog look like?

-• Responds to cues from their owner reliably
+• Responds reliably to cues from their owner

-• Demonstrates calm behavior in stimulating environments
+• Remains relaxed in stimulating environments

-• Comes when called every time
+• Comes when called consistently

-• Appropriate social play with other dogs
+• Engages in appropriate social play with other dogs

-She pulls on the leash because she wants to walk me
+• “She pulls because she wants to walk me.”

-He bites people because he thinks he’s the alpha
+• “He bites people because he thinks he’s the alpha.”

-In the end, we all want a Good Dog, and every dog is capable of learning the skills to get there.
+In the end, we all want a “good dog”—and every dog is capable of learning the skills to get there.

 Previous